FormidableLabs/spectacle/README.md

 Or create your own based upon the source.

-`index.js` is what you would edit in order to create a custom theme of your own, using ReactJS style inline style objects.
+`index.js` is what you would edit in order to create a custom theme of your own, using object based styles.

 You will want to edit `index.html` to include any web fonts or additional CSS that your theme requires.